Single Sign-on (SAML 2.0)

 If you intend to configure a federation server farm environment in Active Directory Federation Services (ADFS), you must create and configure a dedicated service account in Active Directory Domain Services (ADDS) where the farm will reside.
 You then configure each federation server in the farm to use this account.
 You must complete the following tasks in your Yodeck Account when you want to allow client computers on the corporate network to authenticate to any of the federation servers in an ADFS farm using Windows Integrated Authentication.

-1. Attribute name for NameID: Choose if you want to use the default NameID or to set another Attribute of your choice.
+1. Attribute name for NameID: Choose if you want to use the default NameID or set another attribute of your choice.

 2. User’s Name: Keep the same User Name (Yodeck’s Username- email) or overwrite it and set it to your ADFS’s user details.